-We need to be clear – even if you’ve achieved your degree, that does not automatically mean you’ll pass the assessment and selection process to join us.
+We need to be clear – even if you’ve achieved your degree, that does not automatically mean you’ll pass the assessment and selection process to join us when we are next open for you to apply.
 There’s still lots of steps that you’ll need to go through, like all applicants, such as assessment, vetting, medical and fitness tests.

 If you do join us, you’d start as a probationary Police Officer from day one and receive a starting salary of £24,780, rising to £25,902 in your second year and £27,030 in your third, assuming all your training and performance measures are met.